Kebirna/holbertonschool-low_level_programming/Shell_sandbox/pre_shell/README.md

 }
 ```
 #### Lenght of lines
-The limit on the length of lines is 80 columns and this is a strongly preferred limit.
+The limit on the length of lines is **80 columns** and this is a strongly preferred limit.

 #### Lenght of functions
 Functions should be short and sweet, and do just one thing.
-They must fit on 40 lines, and do one thing and do that well.
+They must fit on **40 lines**, and do one thing and do that well.

 ## Built With
 Visual Basic Code